tran-nick/jira_automation/README.md

 # jira_automation
-Pyhton scripts that I created using Jira API to automate Jira tasks
+Python scripts that I created using Jira API to automate Jira tasks